redis/redis-doc/docs/reference/protocol-spec.md

 * The server replies with a RESP type.
   The reply's type is determined by the command's implementation and possibly by the client's protocol version.

+RESP is **always** ASCII-encoded (UTF-8/Latin-1).

+The `\r\n` (CRLF) is the protocol's _terminator_, which **always** separates its parts.

+The first byte in an RESP-serialized payload always identifies its type.
+Subsequent bytes constitute the type's contents.

-We categorize every RESP data type as either _simple_ or _aggregate_.
+We categorize every RESP data type as either _simple_, _bulk_ or _aggregate_.

-Simple types are similar to scalars in programming languages that represent plain literal values, for example, Booleans.
+Simple types are similar to scalars in programming languages that represent plain literal values.
+Booleans and Integers are such examples.

+RESP strings are either _simple_ or _bulk_.
+Simple strings never contain carriage return (`\r`) or line feed (`\n`) characters.
+Bulk strings can contain any ASCII character and may also be referred to as _binary_ or _blob_.
+Note that bulk strings may be further encoded and decoded, e.g. with a wide multibyte encoding, by the client.

 Aggregates, such as Arrays and Maps, can have varying numbers of sub-elements and nesting levels.

-The first byte in an RESP-serialized payload identifies its type.
-Subsequent bytes constitute the type's contents.
-The `\r\n` (CRLF) is the protocol's _terminator_, which always separates its parts.

 The following table summarizes the RESP data types that Redis supports: